MeteoSwiss/fast-barnes-py/README.md

 <img src="doc/images/NaiveBarnesDetail.png"> &nbsp; &nbsp; <img src="doc/images/ConvBarnesDetail.png">

-The left image depicts the isoline visualization for the naive approach, the right image that for the convolutional, fast approach.
+The first image depicts the isoline visualization for the naive approach, the second image that for the convolutional, fast approach.

 &nbsp;